• Skip to primary navigation

 5. Make healthy switches

 It’s helpful to know which foods contain too much added sugar.
 But what’s really helpful is to know what to eat instead!
-Click on the options in the chart below for some healthy switches.
+Click on the options below for some healthy switches.

 No calorie counting.
 No portion sizes.